nktntp/quantum-test-task/task4/README.md

 ```
 Rasterio failed to mask 435 files from 936.

-Since only 334 had corresponding description the images were labled manually into two categories 1: "Normal" and 2: "Erosion.
+Since only 334 had corresponding description the images were labled manually into two categories 1: "Normal" and 2: "Erosion".
 ### Model Training